History of the Marie Drake Planetarium

 - Michael Orelove starts volunteering at the planetarium.
 He becomes unofficial unpaid director in 2001.

-- Spitz maintenance person comes from Seattle.
-Cost paid by Juneau School District and donations from public planetarium show audiences.
+- Spitz maintenance person (Kenny Mowrer) comes from Seattle in September.
+Cost of almost $2,000 paid by Juneau School District.
+Additional money ($,200) for maintenance and training provided by and donations from public planetarium show audiences.

 Summer Solstice (June 20) - Dedication of downtown community sundial.